 Reuters notes vacancies have tightened which makes option-rich leases more valuable as supply thins, and that is why operators who execute this cadence now will be best placed for the conclusion that follows.

-Scarcity rewards teams that move on their own clock, not the landlord’s.
-Our job is to turn that cadence into compound advantage-locking in Grade A quality, expansion rights, and the micro-locations that matter.
+Scarcity rewards teams that move on their own clock, not the landlord’s or provider’s.
+Our job is to find you amazing office space and turn that cadence into compound advantage.
+We lock in top quality flexi and managed space, expansion options, and the micro-locations that matter.

 Chris Meredith, ADAPT CEO & Founder